-No User ReviewsWrite a review

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Westinghouse WGen5300DF provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 5300W along with a peak wattage of 6600W.
-While propane-powered, it provides 4800 rated watts and 5900 starting watts.
+Thanks to its dual-fuel technology, the Westinghouse WGen5300DF delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 5,300W and a peak wattage of 6,600W.
+When propane-powered, it has 4,800 rated watts and 5,900 peak watts.

-At a noise rating of 68 dBA (less noisy than an office), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
+The generator is rated for a noise of 68 dBA (less noisy than an office).
+Its starting mechanisms include a conventional pull-start mechanism and a simple and elegant electric starter (battery included).
 To add further convenience, the WGen5300DF can be remotely started (key fob included).

-With a fuel capacity of 4.7 gallons, the WGen5300DF can operate for around 13.5 hours at 50% load using gasoline (fuel consumption around 0.35 GPH), or for around 9 hours (on a 20 lbs tank - propane consumption around 0.52 GPH) using propane.
+The WGen5300DF, with a fuel capacity of 4.7 gallons, reaches a run time of up to 14.5 hours utilizing gasoline (fuel consumption around 0.43 GPH).
+Alternatively, it can reach a run time of around 9 hours (on a 20 lbs tank - propane consumption around 0.52 GPH) with propane.

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Westinghouse generator is RV Ready.
+This Westinghouse generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').
 In addition, as it features a twist-lock L14-30R receptacle, the WGen5300DF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Westinghouse's ST Switch Outlet